Frequently Asked Questions About MCLE in Arizona

 If the presentation is not accompanied by original written materials, the speaker earns one credit hour for each hour of presentation.

 What is the maximum amount of carry forward hours?

-The maximum amount of carry forward hours is 15, of which three are professional responsibility.
+The maximum amount of carry forward hours is 15, of which three are professional responsibility/ethics.
+For Certified Specialists the maximum amount of carry forward is five hours of advanced credit, three of which can be professional responsibility/ethics.
 Carry forward hours do not change classification when they carry forward.
 For example, self-study credit does not become live interactive credit.

 What kind of limitation exists relative to the types of hours acquired?

 Writing - max 10 hours